drjparry/Makers_Bnb/README.md

 Built in Ruby:
--For MVP functionality we use Sinatra, a DSL that acts as our router/controller file and simplifies the build process -For a (..% coverage) we use both Capybara and RSPEC -We use a Rakefile to automatically run upgrades and migrations, and a DB cleaner to keep testing accurate
+-For the server we use Sinatra, a DSL that acts as our router/controller file and simplifies the build process -For testing we use both Capybara and RSPEC
+-We use a Rakefile to run upgrades and migrations, and a DB cleaner to keep testing isolated.

 Installation: